 Supporting the Whole Girl

-Flintridge Sacred Heart promotes the holistic health and wellness of the school community with our Health & Wellness Center and the Department of Counseling and Psychological Services.
+Flintridge Sacred Heart Academy promotes the holistic health and wellness of the school community with our Health & Wellness Center and the Department of Counseling and Psychological Services.

 Counseling & Psychological Services